 Your pet’s skin has a specific PH level and this needs to be kept balanced.
 Choose a waterless dog shampoo that has been formulated to keep this PH level exactly where it needs to be (between 5.5 to 7.5).

-While dry dog shampoo is not meant to be a replacement for a regular bath for your mucky dog, they can be used as a freshen up if your pooch is smelling particularly ‘ripe’.
-Look for a dry shampoo product that can also work on those odor-causing bacteria so you can keep him fresh for longer between his regular full grooming sessions.
+While dry dog shampoo is not meant to be a replacement for a regular bath for your mucky dog, it can be used as a freshen up if your pooch is smelling particularly ‘ripe’.
+Look for a dry shampoo product that can also work on those odor-causing bacteria so you can keep your pup fresh for longer between their regular full grooming sessions.

 - Flea treatment-friendly